adobe/helix-pipeline/docs/markdown.md

 ### Image-Style Embeds

 The only notion Markdown has of external content embedded in the document are images.
-This embed syntax extends that idea by allowing embeds using the image synatx.
+This embed syntax extends that idea by allowing embeds using the image syntax.

 An embed is: